 This procedure describes how to install the databases used by the Validate Address Loqate stage.
-For instructions on installing databases used by other Universal Addressing Module stages, see the SpectrumTM Technology Platform Administration Guide.
+For instructions on installing databases used by other Universal Addressing Module stages, see the Spectrum Technology Platform Administration Guide.

-- 1. Download the database from the Pitney Bowes Software eStore using the link provided in the release announcement or welcome email.
-You can also download the database from the Pitney Bowes technical support web site. - 2.
+- 1. Download the database from the Pitney Bowes Software eStore using the link provided in the release announcement or welcome email. - 2.
 The database is downloaded as a zip file.
 Unzip the database before proceeding with the installation. - 3.
 Unzip the database file(s) to the location you want.
 If you are installing data from multiple zip files or discs, be sure to unzip them all to the same location.
-The database zip files are: - LQ0/DB\Setup-Contains general database setup files.
+The database zip files are: - LQ0/DB Setup-Contains general database setup files.